Czech Car Brands

 Defunct Car Brands

-The Czech automobile industry dates back to the far 19th century when the incredibly wealthy Baron von Liebig expressed a burning desire to purchase his own automobile, which was considered an incredible curiosity and luxury.
-The car was assembled in the workshop of the brilliant mechanical engineer Benz, according to his drawings.
+The Czech automobile industry dates back to the far 19th century when the incredibly wealthy Baron von Liebig expressed a burning desire to purchase his automobile, which was considered an incredible curiosity and luxury.
+According to his drawings, the car was assembled in the workshop of the brilliant mechanical engineer Benz.
 On this miracle of technology with a gasoline engine, the Baron covered a distance of almost a thousand kilometers, bypassing several European countries.
-At that time, it was no longer an absolute record, but it was quite a risky venture.
+It was no longer an absolute record but a risky venture then.
 The Czech automobile industry is grateful to the Baron for such a crazy idea and courage of action because this car was the first sign of the automobile industry in the Czech Republic and laid the foundation for the construction of roads in the country.

 Aero